 - 1. The Mental Health Services Act (MHSA) Community Planning Process incorporated discussion with stakeholders on the needs of diverse communities in the County, and gaps in available services.
-The assessment of service needs is detailed in the 2022-2023 MHSA Annual Update to the Three Year Program and Expenditure Plan, pages 8 through 17.
+The assessment of service needs is detailed in the 2023-2026 MHSA e Three Year Program and Expenditure Plan, pages 7 through 21.
 (Attachment 3) - 2.
 Review of San Joaquin County Medi-Cal Approved Claims Data for mental health (MH) and substance use disorders (SUD) utilization, provided by CALEQRO.
 The data provided by CALEQRO contains Medi-Cal Beneficiaries served by race and ethnicity including penetration rates by age, gender, and ethnicity (See Attachment 5).